needle-mirror/com.unity.cloud.common/README.md

-# [UNITY CLOUD COMMON]
+# Unity Cloud Common

-This package is experimental and exposes common functionalities needed by the Unity Cloud SDKs.
+This package exposes common functionalities needed by the Unity Cloud SDKs.

 ## Before you start

 The following are the prerequisites for installing the package:

-* A Unity version of 2021.3 or later
+* A Unity version of 2022.3 or later

 ## Package contents